Spiritual Maturity

 4. Only spiritually mature people can perform Biblical works.

-The first one I want to expose is the fact that some believers don’t believe they have to mature spiritually in God.
-They think all they need to do is just believe and profess that Jesus is the Son of God, and they are saved.
-The problem with that teaching is that is not what scripture says.
-As we go through the scriptures, we will see God takes His children's maturing process very seriously.
-He takes our spiritual growth so serious, that He actually tells us in scripture He disciplines those He loves.
+Lie 1: God doesn't require or expect us to mature spiritually.
+The first lie about spiritual maturity I want to expose is that some believers do not believe they must mature spiritually.
+They think all they need to do is believe and profess that Jesus is the Son of God, and they are saved.
+The problem with that teaching is that it is not the whole truth.
+As we go through the scriptures, we will see that God takes His children's maturing process very seriously.
+He takes our spiritual growth so seriously that He tells us in scripture that He disciplines those He loves.

 3 Consider him who endured from sinners such hostility against himself, so that you may not grow weary or fainthearted.
 4 In your struggle against sin you have not yet resisted to the point of shedding your blood.
 5 And have you forgotten the exhortation that addresses you as sons?